kidanger/Drystal/doc/api.rst

 .. lua:function:: new_surface(width, height)

    Creates a new surface of dimensions (``width``, ``height``).
-   By default, the surface is black.
+   By default, the surface is transparent.

    .. code::